2017 NFL Draft: First Impressions of First Round

 16. Baltimore Ravens: Marlon Humphrey, CB, Alabama

-Ravens fans might wonder how this could be the Alabama defender GM Ozzie Newsome took given that defensive end Jonathan Allen and linebacker Reuben Foster were still on the board.
+Ravens fans might wonder how this could be the Alabama defender GM Ozzie Newsome took, given that defensive end Jonathan Allen and linebacker Reuben Foster were still on the board.
 Humphrey comes with fewer questions than those guys.
-Most first-round corners are touted for their man coverage skills, which makes sense: man-to-man requires more athleticism than any chore in football, and great athletes are the ones who go in the first round.
+Most first-round corners are touted for their man coverage skills, which makes sense: man-to-man requires more athleticism than any other chore in football, and great athletes are the ones who go in the first round.
 But with Humphrey, scouts are high on his ability in zone coverage.
 Fluid hips give him the transitional movement skills to squat and break on balls.
 The Ravens play a lot of zone.
 Humphrey could have time to learn, too.
-With Cowboys free agent Brandon Carr aboard, and last year’s fourth-rounder Tavon Young coming off a nice rookie season, there is outstanding depth at corner.
+With Cowboys free agent Brandon Carr aboard, and last year’s fourth-rounder, Tavon Young, coming off a nice rookie season, there is outstanding depth at corner.

 17. Washington: Jonathan Allen, DE, Alabama

-Note: Editor’s note: Click name for MMQB article about each player, where applicable.